The timeless side of Japan and Mekong magnificence

 Sail by ferry to Miyajima Island to visit the Daisho-in Temple and the floating Torii Gate at the Itsukushima Shrine.
 Later enjoy free time in Hiroshima.

-Tonight attend a performance of Kagura, a type of Shinto ritual ceremonial dance.
+Tonight (April-Dec) attend a performance of Kagura, a type of Shinto ritual ceremonial dance.

 Learn about the history, life and training routine of a sumo wrestler during a private visit to a Sumo Museum in Kehayaza, said to be the birthplace of sumo.
 After your welcome ceremony, see a demonstration of Jinku (traditional folkloric songs) and watch the wrestlers in action in the dohyo.